Inside Pomodoro ® Primer for Magic Makers:

 Because a Pomodoro is indivisible, you may wonder “What should I do if there are five, ten, or even fifteen minutes left?”
 Don’t move on to the next Pomodoro!
 If there is excess time: over-learn.
 Go over what you did, review it, refine it, research further on it, etc. Take notes on the task, your mood, time of day, etc. Commit to that Pomodoro and let it finish before moving on to the next.

 Tracking your work and your Pomodoro’s will depend on what kind of data you want.
-If you’re just starting with tracking things I suggest keeping a log of everything you finish during a Pomodoro session and how many Pomodoros it took to complete each.
+Keeping a log of everything you finish during your Pomodoro session, and how many Pomodoros it took to complete, will help you learn a lot about how you work and what data you need to gather.

 - Wrote email – 1 Pomodoro